Completing security questionnaires faster

 Lowering morale

-As one said:
+As one InfoSec Analyst said:

 “To get promoted, I need to get out of the queue.”

-InfoSec analysts complain that sellers upload questionnaire requests that shouldn't be handled by the platform—so they end up spending countless hours triaging a queue.
+InfoSec analysts complain that sellers upload questionnaire requests that shouldn't be handled by the platform—so they end up spending hours triaging a queue.

 Costing credits